Rangers get 3rd win in row, 5-3 over AL West-leading Houston - WHIZ News

+“The way the whole inning played out, that is exactly the way you draw it up,” Woodward said.
+“We don’t always have to hit a homer, we don’t always have to hit an extra-base hit, or slug. … Miller hit a backside single where the shift isn’t.”

-Jonah Heim greeted reliever Héctor Neris (1-3) with a single to open the three-run eighth before pinch-runner Charlie Culberson stole second base and advanced on a grounder.
-Ezequiel Durán drove him home with a tying single, then the rookie third baseman had his first career stolen base and went to third on a wild pitch before Miller’s hit.
+Jonah Heim greeted reliever Héctor Neris (1-3) with a single to open the eighth before pinch-runner Charlie Culberson stole second base and advanced on Nathaniel Lowe’s groundout to the right side.
+Ezequiel Durán drove Culberson home with a tying single grounded through the middle, then the rookie third baseman had his first career stolen base and went to third on a wild pitch before Miller’s hit.

+“What did I do?
+I hit a dinker,” Milller said while being doused by teammates as he did a postgame television interview on the field.

+“They found the hole and stole some bases on us,” Astros manager Dusty Baker said.
+“That’s a tough one to lose right there.”

-Corey Seager had two hits to snap a 3-for-35 slump before his RBI groundout in the eighth sent home the final run for the Rangers (29-31), who are alone in second place but 7 1/2 games behind the Astros.
+Corey Seager had two hits to snap a 3-for-35 slump before his RBI groundout in the eighth sent home the final run for the Rangers (29-31).
+They are alone in second place in the division, but 7 1/2 games behind the Astros, who have lost four of five.

-Houston designated hitter Yordan Álvarez went 2 for 4 to extend his on-base streak to 14 games.
+Houston slugger Yordan Álvarez went 2 for 4 to extend his on-base streak to 14 games.
 It was the 10th multihit game for Álvarez since May 29 while hitting .500 (27 of 54) during that on-base streak and raising his season batting average from .247 to .315.
-The Astros last week finalized a $115 million, six-year contract through 2028 for the DH who turns 25 on June 27.
+The Astros last week finalized a $115 million, six-year contract through 2028 for the outfielder/designated hitter who turns 25 on June 27.

 Álvarez had an RBI single in the first and appeared to be robbed of a two-run homer to end the fifth when Adolis García made a leaping catch with his glove extended toward the top of the 8-foot wall in right field.